Optimal Short-Circuit Resilient Formulas: A Coding Scheme with a Constant-Size Alphabet

 \subsection{A coding scheme with a constant-size alphabet}

 Towards a scheme with constant-size alphabet let us (re)define some of the basic elements we use.
-Let $C=1/\eps$ be constant (without loss of generality, assume $C$ is an integer).
+Let $C=1/\eps$ be constant (without loss of generality, we assume $C$ is an integer).
 We define our alphabet to be

-Every $m\in \Sigma$ is interpreted as $m=(link,type,msg)$ where $link$ points to a previous symbol $m'$ unless $type = start$ which indicates that the link to $m'$ is encoded in the $msg$ field of the next symbols.
-The $type$ field indicates whether the encoding has completed ($type=stop$) or it still goes on ($type=cont$).
+Every $m\in \Sigma$ is interpreted as $m=(link,type,msg)$, where $link$ points to a previous symbol~$m'$ unless $type = start$, which indicates that the link to $m'$ is encoded in the $msg$ field of the next symbols.
+The $type$ field indicates whether the encoding has been completed ($type=stop$) or it is still going on ($type=cont$).
 We emphasize that whenever $type \ne start$ the $link$ field indeed points to the previous uncorrupted transmission.
 We let $link=0$ indicate the first message in the chain (no previous message).

 For any $m_1,\dotsc, m_t \in \Sigma$, the ``chain'' of messages, $\Parse(m_1,\dotsc, m_t)$, is determined by going over the chain link-by-link, until we hit the head of the chain ($link=0$) or an encoded link ($type\ne std$).
 In this case we collect the fragments of the link (recursively, in case we hit another instance of encoding before we are done collecting all the fragments of the current encoding), decode them and continue parsing from the transmission pointed by the encoded value.
 The fragments that contain the encoding are omitted from the parsed output (so that the chain contains only the ``real'' messages of $\pi_0$).
 The $\Parse$ procedure is formally described in Algorithm~\ref{alg:Parese:smallAB}.